Mohit-100niii/WeatherApp-React/README.md

 ## WeatherBooth-React Weather Application
-A Weather application built with React to display weather information for a given city.
+A Weather application built with React and Taiwind CSS to display weather information for a given city.

 ## Features